aarnphm/aarnphm.github.io/content/thoughts/writing.md

 Political purpose
   - Desire to push the world in a certain direction, to alter other peoples' idea of the kind of society that they should strive after.

 Orwell is often known for his democratic socialism, and opposed for totalitarianism.
-But his [[thoughts/Will to Truth|will to truth]] is fundamental to his writing, a true representation of intellectual honesty.
+But his [[thoughts/Will to Truth|will to truth]] is fundamental to his writing, a true [[thoughts/representations|representation]] of intellectual honesty.
 In the context of totalitarianism, Orwell pointed out that such regimes demand the continuous alteration of the past and probably a disbelief in the very existence of [objective truth](https://www.goodreads.com/book/show/35610790-orwell-on-truth).
 He saw the danger in a society that drifts from the truth, stating that it will hate those who speak it.

 # query.